kartoza/stream_feature_extractor/help/source/features.rst

 4. Sink / *Senke*
 -----------------

-   A node that has no upstream node and 1 or more downstream nodes.
+   A node that has no upstream node and one or more downstream nodes.

    .. image:: /static/sink.png
       :align: center